Biography of Ingo Maurer

 International light installations

-In 1990, Ingo Maurer began to develop light installations for public and private clients in addition to lights .
-In this context, his vaulted light objects in the Westfriedhof subway station in Munich from 1998 deserve special mention.
-One year later, Maurer designed a light installation for the fashion designer Issey Miyake for his fashion show in Paris and developed a light object for the Showroom in London.
-Light installations and light objects for the interior of the Atomium in Brussels were on Maurer's design agenda in 2006.
-For Bodegas Vega Sicilia in the Ribera del Duero wine region in Spain, Maurer developed a tree made of Corten steel in 2013 that is around eight meters high and six meters wide.
-"The Tree", as Maurer calls it, towers over the vines like a protector and can be seen from afar.
-Ingo Maurer also works internationally in the hotel sector: "Flying Discs" for the hotel lobby and hotel bar of the Unique Hotel in Sao Paulo / Brazil in 2016, the so-called "Golden Ribbon" for the lobby of the Seamarq Hotel in Gangneung, South Korea in 2015 and "Pendulum", an almost two-meter-long, highly polished pendulum for the luxury hotel "The London Edition" in London, England.
+In 1990, Ingo Maurer began developing lighting installations for public and private clients, in addition to individual lamps.
+His curved light objects in the Westfriedhof subway station in Munich, completed in 1998, are particularly noteworthy in this context.
+A year later, Maurer designed a light installation for fashion designer Issey Miyake's fashion show in Paris and developed a light object for the showroom in London.
+In 2006, Maurer's design portfolio included light installations and objects for the interior of the Atomium in Brussels.
+For Bodegas Vega Sicilia in the Ribera del Duero wine region of Spain, Maurer created, among other things, an approximately eight-meter-high and six-meter-wide tree made of Corten steel in 2013.
+"The Tree," as Maurer calls it, stands guard over the vines like a protector and is visible from afar.
+Ingo Maurer also works internationally in the hotel sector: „Flying Discs“ for the hotel lobby and hotel bar of the Unique Hotel in Sao Paulo / Brazil in 2016, the so-called „Golden Ribbon“ for the lobby of the Seamarq Hotel in Gangneung, South Korea in 2015 and „Pendulum“, an almost two-meter-long, highly polished pendulum for the luxury hotel „The London Edition“ in London, England.

 Subway lighting and color concepts

-His subway lighting concept met with such enthusiasm and popularity in Munich that Maurer developed another lighting and color concept for the Münchner Freiheit subway station from 2008 to 2009.
-This was followed by lighting solutions for the following stations: Moosfeld (1999), Marienplatz (2015), Sendlinger Tor (2022), all in Munich, as well as seven stations on the Karlsruhe light rail in 2021.
-His other projects in Munich: Light installation within the store design for Sporthaus Schuster (2018) and lighting concept for the Munich Residenztheater with Silver Cloud light installation in the winter garden and red LED signs (2019).
-The list of custom-made products and unique pieces for private clients and public buildings - both nationally and internationally - is long.
-It starts with lighting solutions for the Radisson Collection Hotel in Tsinandali, Georgia and does not end with the "Flying to Peace Pendulum" for the Frankfurt Trade Fair, Germany (both in 2018).
+His subway lighting concept was met with such enthusiasm and widespread approval in Munich that Maurer developed another lighting and color concept for the Münchner Freiheit subway station between 2008 and 2009.
+This was followed by lighting solutions for the following stations: Moosfeld (1999), Marienplatz (2015), and Sendlinger Tor (2022), all in Munich, as well as seven stations of the Karlsruhe light rail system in 2021.
+His other projects in Munich include a light installation within the shop design for the Schuster sports store (2018) and a lighting concept for the Munich Residenztheater, featuring a Silver Cloud light installation in the winter garden and red LED signs (2019).
+The list of custom-made and one-off pieces for private clients and public buildings – both nationally and internationally – is extensive.
+It begins with lighting solutions for the Radisson Collection Hotel in Tsinandali, Georgia, and extends far beyond the "Flying to Peace" pendulum for the Frankfurt Trade Fair, Germany (both in 2018).

-Ingo Maurer's designs and objects have been shown in many exhibitions, including solo exhibitions: "Ingo Maurer: Working with Light" at the Villa Stuck, Munich (1992), "Licht licht" at the Stedelijk Museum in Amsterdam (1993), "Ephemeral visionary "Ingo Maurer.Light" at the Museum für Angewandte Kunst in Frankfurt, the travelling exhibition "Ingo Maurer: Light - Reaching the Moon" organized by the Vitra Design Museum in Europe and Japan (2002).
-The Neue Sammlung - Museum für Gestaltung opened a mono exhibition with more than 80 objects by the lighting designer on 15.11.2019.
-Ingo Maurer was no longer able to open the exhibition himself.
-He passed away before the exhibition opened on October 21, 2019 in Munich.
+Ingo Maurer's designs and objects have been featured in numerous exhibitions, including solo shows such as "Ingo Maurer: Working with Light" at the Villa Stuck in Munich (1992), "Licht licht" at the Stedelijk Museum in Amsterdam (1993), the ephemeral visionary "Ingo Maurer.Light" at the Museum für Angewandte Kunst in Frankfurt, and the traveling exhibition "Ingo Maurer: Light – Reaching the Moon," organized by the Vitra Design Museum, which toured Europe and Japan (2002).
+The Neue Sammlung – Museum für Gestaltung (The New Collection – Museum of Design) opened a solo exhibition of more than 80 objects by the lighting designer on November 15, 2019.
+Ingo Maurer was unable to open the exhibition himself, as he passed away in Munich on October 21, 2019, before the opening.

-"Curiosity and the joy of new things are not dependent on age" is Ingo Maurer's credo, which is also evident in his designs.
-This is probably why his design objects are so unique and absolutely timeless.
+„Curiosity and a joy in new things are not dependent on age,“ is Ingo Maurer’s credo, which is also evident in his designs.
+This is probably precisely why his design objects are so unique and absolutely timeless.

-TAGWERC offers you the entire Ingo Mauer collection.
-Online, at TAGWERC Design STORE, you can experience a curated selection of Ingo Maurer design objects.
-For all Ingo Maurer objects from the Ingo Maurer collection not listed here, we will be happy to make you an individual offer.
+At TAGWERC You can find the entire Ingo Maurer collection online at the TAGWERC Design STORE, where you can experience a curated selection of Ingo Maurer design objects.
+For any Ingo Maurer objects not listed here, we would be happy to provide you with a customized offer.

 Designs